Leon Šantelj

-Leon Šantelj (born April 25, 1995) is a Slovenian professional basketball player for Zadar of the ABA League and the Croatian League.
+Leon Šantelj (born April 25, 1995) is a Slovenian professional basketball player for Belfius Mons-Hainaut of the Belgian League.
 He is a 2.05 m tall Power forward.

 Professional career

 Šantelj began the 2020-21 season with BK Olomoucko of the Czech National Basketball League, averaging 9.0 points and 4.3 rebounds per game in six games.
 On November 1, 2020, he signed with Rogaška.

 On 21 July 2022, Šantelj signed a one-year contract with Croatian club Zadar of the ABA League.

 National team career

 Šantelj made his debut for the Slovenian national team on February 22, 2019, at the 2019 FIBA Basketball World Cup qualification game against Turkey national team.